Types of reviews from the regulatory bodies

 What’s required for an R&D review?

-- Documentation proving that the R&D activities, expenditures and time that has been spent on the R&D claimed will be key to a satisfactory response.
+- Contemporaneous documentation proving the R&D activities, expenditures and time spent on the R&D claimed will be key to a satisfactory response.

 - Heeding feedback and guidance provided to you throughout the Nifty review process will help you to mitigate your risk.